← Back to Blog

 They're still tweaking it.
 Still waiting until it's perfect.
 Still sitting on a half-built Framer site that's been "almost done" for six months.

-Adobe Portfolio fixes that problem — and it's been sitting in your Creative Cloud account this whole time.
+Adobe Portfolio fixes that problem.
+It's the portfolio website builder that's been sitting in your Creative Cloud account this whole time — and most designers have no idea it's there.

-I've spent a lot of time inside this platform.
+I've spent a lot of time inside this website builder.
 I've built with it, written about it, taught it, and answered hundreds of questions about it from designers who were stuck.
-This review is what I wish someone had handed me when I was first figuring it out — an honest, designer-specific take on what Adobe Portfolio actually is, who it's for, and how to get the most out of it.
+This review is what I wish someone had handed me when I was first figuring it out.
+An honest, designer-specific take on what Adobe Portfolio actually is, who it's for, and how to get the most out of it.

 What Is Adobe Portfolio?